AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 Training a Lens
 +++++++++++++++

-This command will train a tuned lens on GPT-2 with the default hyperparameters.
+This command will train a tuned lens on `https://github.com/EleutherAI/pythia` with the default hyperparameters.
 The model will be automatically downloaded from the Hugging Face Hub and cached locally.
 You can adjust the per GPU batch size to maximize your GPU utilization.

 .. code-block:: console

    python -m tuned_lens train \
-        --model.name gpt2 \
+        --model.name EleutherAI/pythia-160m-deduped \
         --data.name val.jsonl \
-        --per_gpu_batch_size=1
+        --per_gpu_batch_size=1 \
+        --output trained-lenses/pythia-160m-deduped

-Once training is completed, this should save the trained lens to the `gpt2` directory.
-You can specify a different directory by passing the `--output` flag.
+Once training is completed, this should save the trained lens to the `trained-lenses/pythia-160m-deduped` directory.

 +++++++++++++++++
 Evaluating a Lens